Resources and Information

 Effective now, all PPO/HSA health plan covered employees¬†and their spouses are able to participate in a¬†worksite wellness program with¬†Viverae, our wellness vendor.¬†¬†This health management program is run on a point system.¬† You earn points throughout the year for completing certain health related program activities.¬† Then, you redeem these points¬†to receive your¬†incentive.¬†

-You will be required to complete a Biometric screening and a Member Health Assessment Survey as two of the mandatory activities.¬† The completion of each of the mandatory requirements will be worth 50 points each.¬† Once you complete both required wellness activities you will be awarded your first $100 Visa gift card.¬† Then earn the¬†additional 100 points by the December 1, 2016¬†and you will receive the second $100 Visa gift card for a total earned cash of¬†$200.00.¬†¬†How easy is that?¬† You will be earning points while participating in activities to better your overall health and wellness.¬†
+You will be required to complete a Biometric screening and a Member Health Assessment Survey as two of the mandatory activities.¬† The completion of each of the mandatory requirements will be worth 50 points each.¬†¬†If you earn the required yearly points by December 1st you will earn the reward of a discounted medical premium for the next calendar year.¬†¬†How easy is that?¬† You will be earning points while participating in activities to better your overall health and wellness.¬†

 The Viverae website link found here,¬†My Viverae, will¬†help you track¬†your progress online,¬†schedule your screening date and time, and give great information on wellness and upcoming events.¬† It will be your personal health management site¬†with your own personal credentials.¬† All programs are confidential and in compliance with the Health Insurance Portability and Accountability Act (HIPPA).¬†